zextras/tech-doc/source/carbonio/_management/advancedbackup.rst

 The recovery of a system is divided into 2 steps:

--  Base system recovery (OS installation and configuration, Zimbra installation and base configuration)
+-  Base system recovery (OS installation and configuration, |carbonio|
+   installation and base configuration)

--  Data recovery (reimporting the last available data to the Zimbra server, including domain and user configurations, COS data and mailbox contents)
+-  Data recovery (reimporting the last available data to the |carbonio|
+   server, including domain and user configurations, COS data and mailbox contents)